-Best Battery Banks for iPhone
+Best Portable Battery Packs for iPhone

 It looks like something a Stormtrooper would carry and features a backup flashlight in case you're caught in the dark or need help aiming your blaster (see what I did there?).

 Two USB ports lets you charge two devices simultaneously, and Aibocn's 1-year warranty will keep you backed up and hassle-free.
-These also start around $11, so you've no reason note to grab one.
+These also start around $11, so you've no reason not to grab one.

 Anker PowerCore 20,100mAh

 Yes, another Anker, but this one has 20,100mAh of PowerCore — able to charge your iPhone about five times and all in a package about the size of your iPhone.
+And pricing reasonably starts around $40.

 Dual USB ports let you charge two devices at the same time, making this perfect for everyday use, especially if you like to rock your iPhone and iPad all day long.